harshvardhan099/Organization/README.md

 ## API_1

-### A simple api get request to return the names of two organizations using Database and ORM.
+### A simple api get request to return the names of two organizations using Database and ORM..

 ## API_2